CLI Usage

 architecture are automatically configured according to the machine where OpenTAP is

-installed, and the default repository is the official OpenTAP repository, packages.opentap.io.
+installed, and the default repository is the official OpenTAP repository, packages.opentap.io (opens new window).

-By default, all package commands apply operations in the directory where the
+By default, all package commands apply operations in the OpenTAP installation directory, where the

 tap.exe file is located.
 The